PhamChiNang151020/PhamChiNang151020/README.md

 #### ![icons8-facebook-24](https://user-images.githubusercontent.com/87531241/140892006-b2ca653d-c13f-4604-8d4a-eee4807f2f78.png) - https://www.facebook.com/PhamChiNang151020/
 #### ![icons8-gmail-24](https://user-images.githubusercontent.com/87531241/140892507-75ac2572-aa5e-4697-ae4c-5eb766ac5a60.png) -  phamchinang.dev@gmail.com

 Hello everyone.
-So glad you all came here
+So glad you all came here.
 The projects here are what I experienced during my study at the University.
 They may not be in the master form, but they can also help me during my research in this field.
+#### A little about myself
+-
 <!--
 **PhamChiNang151020/PhamChiNang151020** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.